Photos by Razan Samara

 By Andrew Mrozowski

 A brand-new bagel shop opened in Dundas’s University Plaza just shy of two weeks before the fall academic semester began.
 The Old Bagel House patiently waited for the influx of students that they would receive in the weeks to come.

 Although it might look like every other storefront from the outside, Old Bagel House greets you with a mural dating back to the shop’s roots.
 The store was originally the Great Canadian Bagel, which was open for almost 25 years before it was replaced by the Old Bagel House.

 Proceeding further into the store, your eyes first come across a counter that spans the entire length of the store, guiding your gaze to the back corner where a massive wood-burning oven resides for all to see.

 Standing behind the counter you are likely to see the co-owner, Jeet Gandhi, working away.
 He busies himself with serving bagels or working behind the scenes to make them.
 Gandhi himself has a long past with bagels, working in Montreal for many years before coming to Ontario.

 “I didn’t come right away but eventually Toronto was calling me… They don’t have good bagels here.
 They say it’s a Montreal bagel but it’s not,” explained Gandhi.

-Originally opening in Toronto, Gandhi and his partners Jerry and Aman Rai, moved to Mississauga, a city that they found was not saturated with the legendary Montreal bagel.
+Originally opening in Toronto, Gandhi and his partner Jerry Rai moved to Mississauga, a city that they found was not saturated with the legendary Montreal bagel.
 Eventually, they looked to broaden their horizons.